mbadolato/iTerm2-Color-Schemes/README.md

 The Abernathy theme was created by [barish](https://instagram.com/barish)

-The Matrix themes was created by [Jim Xu](https://github.com/i3d) inspired by the famous Matrix movie series.
+The Matrix theme series were created by [Jim Xu](https://github.com/i3d) inspired by the famous Matrix movie series.

 If there are other color schemes you'd like to see included, drop me a line!